Academic engagement monitoring

 Who we monitor engagement for

-This policy applies to all undergraduate and doctoral students, including visiting students and scholars, studying under the sponsorship of the University of Bath on a Student or Tier 4 visa.
+This policy applies to all international students, including visiting students and scholars, studying under the sponsorship of the University of Bath on a Student or Tier 4 visa.

 Why engagement is monitored